 Improving and enhancing emergency and interoperable communications is a national responsibility shared by federal, state, local, tribal, and territorial partners.
 The Cybersecurity and Infrastructure Security Agency (CISA) leads the Nation’s National Security/Emergency Preparedness (NS/EP) communications efforts.
 CISA has developed a framework with public safety personnel and government officials to implement solutions that address operability, interoperability, and continuity of communications.

 Coordination is Key

-CISA works directly with the first responder community to identify the challenges emergency responders face daily.
-This information informs policies, programs, and builds stronger relationships with state, local, tribal, and territorial (SLTT) agencies.
+CISA works directly with the first responder community to identify the daily challenges emergency responders face.
+This material informs policies, programs, and builds stronger relationships with state, local, tribal, and territorial (SLTT) agencies.
 These relationships are crucial to improve emergency communications.
-CISA leads engagement with partners at all levels of government – federal, state, local, tribal, and international – to improve public safety communications, national security, and emergency preparedness communications.
+CISA leads engagement with partners at all levels of government – federal, state, local, tribal, and territorial– to improve public safety communications, national security, and emergency preparedness communications.

-CISA updated the congressionally mandated National Emergency Communications Plan (NECP) in late September 2019.
+CISA updated the congressionally mandated National Emergency Communications Plan (NECP) in September 2019.
 The NECP is the Nation's over-arching strategic plan for enhancing emergency communications capabilities and interoperability nationwide.
 In addition, CISA assists its state and territorial partners in the development of Statewide Communications Interoperability Plans (SCIPs), which help make improvements to emergency communications across the Nation by advancing interoperability in a structured way.